UCL/jenkjobs/README.md

         keep: whether to keep previous docs.
 Defaults to false.
 ```

 The doxygen files should be found in the input working directory.
-They must by some other process.
+They must built by some other process.
 This plugins only publishes them.